ChrisBack2021/T1A3/README.md

 - *shuffle* - Shuffles the exercise list so you do not have to work out in the same order every time.
 - *text* - Outputs the list of exercises to a text file, which you can take to the gym with you.
 - *exit* - Exits the exercise menu and returns back to the main menu.
 Once you type exit, the information you typed is saved and not destroyed, thus if you choose to re-enter the exercise menu, the information typed earlier will be displayed back to the user.

+## Testing
+The main features for this app were tested using rspec.
+The tested features are:

+- *Exercise validator* This is the main core of my exercise array, as everything involved in the workouts function relies heavily on the array.
+The validator uses regex to make sure only letters can be inputted.
+- *Food tracker* This was tested as the returns for this method is what is enterred into the array, which is the core of my food and calorie tracker method.
+Without this function, the food and calorie tracker method would break.
+I used mock tests for this method as it requires two inputs.
+- *Food validator* The food validator uses regex, hence I made sure that the regex was the correct expression in only allowing characters, not symbols or numbers.
+- *Calorie validator* The calorie validator is the same as the food validator, however we are testing only numbers are allowed, not letters or symbols.
+- *Add food* The add food method was also tested to make sure the inputs from the food tracker were outputted correctly.
+- *Nav menu* The nav menu was tested to make certain that it was active and did not return nil.
+The menu was also tested to make sure that it was correct.

 ## Dependancies
 Ruby is needed in order to run this app.
 If you do not have Ruby installed or wish to read up on this programming language, please visit: [Ruby](https://www.ruby-lang.org/en/downloads/).